 Jo was made a Young Ambassador in September 2014 due to her work raising awareness of Dyslexia.
 More information on Jo will be coming shortly.

-Luke Parsons is a student who has recently finished his secondary education with a selection of Bs and Cs and two A’s (one in English) at GCSE.
-He is now attending Eastleigh College studying Uniformed Public Services and working towards a level 3 qualification.
+Student Luke Parsons recently finished his secondary education with a selection of Bs, Cs and two As (one in English) at GCSE.
+He ihas gone to Eastleigh College to study Uniformed Public Services, working towards a level 3 qualification.

-A turning point in his secondary education came in the beginning of year 9 once he had started his GCSE courses.
-This was significant because for the first time Luke felt he was able to relax and start enjoying his education.
+Discovering that he is dyslexic has spurred Luke towards proving himself to others and it resulted in him being elected as Head Boy of his school by his peers and his teachers.
+A turning point in his secondary education came in year 9 at the start of his GCSE courses, for the first time Luke felt he was able to relax and start enjoying his education.
 On this turning point, Luke said, “I had chosen subjects I enjoyed and played to my strengths including drama and art.
 I shared my lessons with pupils with a similar work ethic to me.
 We all wanted to succeed and do well.
-I was boosted by the knowledge that in a 3 month period of year 10 I made 3 years of progress in reading.”
+I was boosted by the knowledge that in a 3 month period of year 10 I made 3 years progress in reading.”

 Irish Soprano Anna Devin is widely acknowledged as one of today’s brightest talents for her vocal versatility and strong stage presence.
 She has established an international career since graduating from the Royal Opera House’s Jette Parker Young Artist programme in 2012.
 Highlights of the 2015/6 season include Handel’s Saul with Glyndebourne Touring Opera; her Welsh National Opera company debut as Susanna in The Marriage of Figaro; concerts at Mozartwoche in Salzburg and Lausanne Bach Festival and her debut at Teatro alla Scala.